IBM/solsa/README.md

 ```
 TARGET_LANGUAGE='en' bin/solsa-serve samples/translator/service &
 ```
-Deployment-time parameters are provided by means of environment variables.
+When running locally, deployment-time parameters are provided by means of environment variables.

+_For now, the calls to Watson translator are emulated, hence the environment variables WATSON_URL and WATSON_APIKEY are not needed._

 Try:
 ```